jimporter/mettle/doc/built-in-matchers.md

 ### near_to(*value*[, *epsilon*])

-A matcher that returns `true` when the expected value is approximately equal to `value`, specifically when:
+A matcher that returns `true` when the actual value is approximately equal to `value`, specifically when:

 ```c++